Who We Are

 down into Sections.
 Larger states may be divided into multiple Sections

 but most states, like Connecticut, is a Section onto itself.
-In our case,
+Connecticut

-emergency communications services for agencies such as The American
+and provides emergency communications services for agencies such as The American

 Red Cross, the Salvation Army as well as the State Offices of Emergency Management.

-Many of our volunteers work in their local communities to help with emergency planning
+Many of our volunteers work in their local communities to help with

-the State Office of Emergency Management.
+to the State Office of Emergency Management.
 This is usually done

 through their main HQ in Hartford and the five regional emergency operations

 centers.
 We go where they need us.
-The next priority is providing communications for
+The next priority is

 Where Am I and Who's In Charge?

-for working specifically with the Red Cross, National Traffic System, Special
+appointed to work specifically with the Red Cross, National Traffic

-work in specific towns or localities within their District.
-All appointments
+Coordinator to work in specific towns or localities within their District.

 If you click on the various positions listed below, they will describe the